 You are Part of the Company Brand

-If there is one thing in your career that you must understand and apply, it is the fact that you are a physical representation of the company.
+If there is one thing in your career that you must understand and apply, it is this: you are a physical representation of the company.
 You are part of its brand.
-What you do and say, as well as how you act, both inside and outside the doors of the building you work in, reflects on your employer.
-Which is why, in most of corporate America, the sloppy dresser rarely gets promoted.
-It’s why employees get terminated for something they say on their social media.
-Likewise, if you get caught on camera doing something dumb, and it’s discovered where you work, you should expect it to impact your career negatively.
+What you do and say, as well as how you act, both inside and outside the doors of your workplace, reflects on your employer.
+This is why, in much of corporate America, the sloppy dresser rarely gets promoted.
+It’s why employees get terminated for things they say on social media.
+Likewise, if you get caught on camera doing something foolish, and your employer finds out, you should expect it to negatively impact your career.

-So, how does this knowledge help my career, you ask?
-Here are a few simple ideas to show you what I mean.
+So, how does this knowledge help your career?
+Here are a few simple ideas to illustrate what I mean:

 1. Don’t just follow the dress code, exceed it.

-If you are happy with your current position and aren’t looking for a promotion, following the dress code is fine.
-However, to get someone to look at you as they do a supervisor or manager or even just a higher level professional in the organization, you have to start looking the part first.
-Observe how everyone who is in a position above you is dressed and then mimic their behavior.
+If you are content with your current position and aren’t seeking a promotion, adhering to the dress code is perfectly acceptable.
+However, to be perceived as someone at the level of a supervisor, manager, or even a higher-level professional within the organization, you must first look the part.
+Observe how those in positions above you dress and then emulate their style.

-Pay attention to everything, from their hairstyle, to their accessories, all the way down to their shoes.
-In all my years working at a number of different companies, I have only seen one person who held a higher position than me wearing tennis shoes.
-The only reason he did was because he was close to retirement and didn’t care whether or not he got a promotion.
-Every other male I met, however, had a pair of quality leather shoes that were always polished.
-They almost always wore a dress shirt and slacks.
-Most of the time they wore a well-tailored suit.
-I never saw a tattoo.
-I didn’t observe any nose rings.
+Pay attention to every detail, from their hairstyle and accessories to their shoes.
+In all my years working at various companies, I’ve only encountered one person in a senior role who wore tennis shoes.
+The sole reason was his impending retirement and his indifference to further advancement.
+Every other male executive I met, however, wore high-quality, polished leather shoes.
+They almost always wore a dress shirt and slacks, and frequently a well-tailored suit.
+I never saw a tattoo or any facial piercings.

-I understand that not all companies are the same, which is why I said to observe and mimic; but as a general rule of thumb, business professional attire is still the norm, not the exception.
+I understand that not all companies are the same, which is why I emphasize observation and mimicry.
+However, as a general rule, business professional attire remains the norm, not the exception.

-I appreciate that you want to be unique and display your personality, but this isn’t about you.
-This is about the company’s brand and the message they want to convey to their customers.
-You can be unique all you want on your own time at home.
-As soon as you start representing the company, however, they want you to demonstrate their look, not yours.
+I appreciate your desire for individuality and expressing your personality, but this isn’t about you.
+This is about the company’s brand and the message it wants to convey to its customers.
+You have ample opportunity to express your uniqueness in your personal time.
+However, as soon as you represent the company, they expect you to embody their image, not your own.

 2. Be nice.

-There is this weird misconception that to get ahead, you need to be a jerk.
-I realize there are some bosses who fit this description, but it’s actually a lot rarer than it seems.
-Those who are in upper management are almost never like this.
+There’s a peculiar misconception that being abrasive is necessary for career advancement.
+While I acknowledge that some bosses fit this description, it’s actually far less common than perceived.
+Those in upper management are almost never like this.
 Why?
-Because to lead a team, you have to get your team behind you.
-No one actually wants to work for a bully.
-They only put up with it for so long before they start looking elsewhere to escape.
-And absolutely no one will go above and beyond for a bully boss.
-They just do whatever it takes not to get yelled at and won’t go a step further.
+Because to effectively lead a team, you need the support of your team members.
+No one genuinely wants to work for a bully.
+They tolerate it only until they find an opportunity to leave.
+And absolutely no one will go above and beyond for a boss who mistreats them.
+They will do the bare minimum to avoid reprimands and nothing more.

-Granted, there are times when being aggressive gives you some short-term gain.
-However, in the long-run, you’ll get a lot further in your career (and life in general), by being polite and professional.
-That’s not to say that you should be a push-over and let people take advantage of you.
+Undeniably, there are instances where being aggressive yields short-term gains.
+However, in the long run, you will achieve far greater success in your career (and life in general) by being polite and professional.
+This isn’t to suggest that you should be a pushover and allow others to exploit you.
 Assertiveness and politeness are not mutually exclusive.
-There is a polite way to say no or to push for something you want.
-Once you figure out how to motivate and persuade people without being aggressive or imposing yourself on the other person, you’ll find that it’s a superpower.
-People will not just be willing to help you, they will want to help you or work with you.
+There is a courteous way to decline or to advocate for what you want.
+Once you learn how to motivate and persuade people without resorting to aggression or imposing your will, you’ll discover it’s a powerful skill.
+People will not only be willing to assist you, but they will also want to collaborate with you.

-The same can be said when you work with customers or vendors.
-Just consider some of the examples of companies that have had to fire employees over viral videos of how they treated their customers.
-A few months ago a vape shop got in the press for one of its employees screaming at a guy who was in the store wearing a “Make America Great Again” cap.
-Now, you might not agree with the customer’s political beliefs, but how did this serve the employee or the company?
+The same principle applies when interacting with customers or vendors.
+Consider the numerous examples of companies that have had to terminate employees due to viral videos showcasing their poor treatment of customers.
+A few months ago, a vape shop received negative publicity when one of its employees yelled at a customer wearing a “Make America Great Again” cap.
+Regardless of one’s political views, how did this behavior benefit the employee or the company?
 It didn’t.
-And both ended up getting hurt by the antics.
-Would it have killed the employee to have just been nice and get the customer what he wanted so they could both get on with their day?
-No. Which is why that employee quickly became a former employee.
+Both suffered as a result of the employee’s actions.
+Would it have been so difficult for the employee to simply be polite and provide the customer with what they wanted so they could both move on with their day?
+No. Consequently, that employee quickly became a former employee.

-This also ties into how you behave outside of work.
-Organizations (outside criminal organizations) don’t want to be associated with mean people.
-As soon as someone finds out where the bully works, the company probably just lost at least one potential customer.
+This also extends to your behavior outside of work.
+Organizations (excluding criminal ones) do not want to be associated with unpleasant individuals.
+As soon as someone discovers where a bully works, the company likely loses at least one potential customer.

 3. Up your communication game.

-In a similar vein, if you desire to move up in the company, at some point you’re going to need to be comfortable speaking in public.
-You will be asked to give presentations, proposals, and so forth.
-You can’t let the fear of doing it get the best of you.
-If you’re not there yet, join a local Toastmasters group or get some training on it.
-It’s a skill that will pay you long-term dividends.
+Similarly, if you aspire to advance within the company, you will eventually need to be comfortable with public speaking.
+You will be expected to deliver presentations, proposals, and so on.
+You cannot allow the fear of public speaking to hold you back.
+If you’re not yet proficient, consider joining a local Toastmasters group or seeking relevant training.
+It’s a skill that will yield long-term benefits.

-Finally, know how to ask questions.
-This advice sounds funny, but the truth is, most people are terrible at it.
-They are either too shy about asking questions from people above them or aren’t patient enough to ascertain what the problem is and just push forward on their best guess.
-This has horrible consequences.
-For instance, if you don’t ask questions at the beginning of a project, you’ll likely end up going in the completely wrong direction.
-This will hurt your reputation and will be a complete waste of your time.
-Likewise, if you don’t ask the right questions from a customer, you won’t know how to solve their problem.
-In sales, most of your calls or visits should be devoted to asking a ton of questions, both to get to know them personally, but also to understand their pain points.
-This way you can connect with them better and know how to propose your solution.
+Finally, master the art of asking questions.
+This advice might seem obvious, but the truth is, most people are not very good at it.
+They are either too hesitant to ask questions of those in higher positions or lack the patience to fully understand the problem and proceed based on their best guess.
+This can have serious consequences.
+For example, if you don’t ask clarifying questions at the beginning of a project, you will likely head in the wrong direction, damaging your reputation and wasting valuable time.
+Likewise, if you don’t ask the right questions of a customer, you won’t know how to solve their problem effectively.
+In sales, the majority of your calls or visits should be dedicated to asking numerous questions, both to get to know the customer personally and to understand their pain points.
+This will enable you to connect with them more effectively and tailor your proposed solution.

-These are only some of the ways in which you are a part of a company’s brand.
-It’s also important to be punctual, follow through on the promises you make, and be there to work and not play, just to name a few other elements.
-But, if you get these three things right, you’ll go a long way to making sure that you’ll be someone the company will be proud to call part of their team.
-If you don’t, you may not be on their team much longer.
-It’s your choice.
+These are just some of the ways in which you contribute to a company’s brand.
+It’s also crucial to be punctual, follow through on your commitments, and be present to work, not socialize excessively, to mention a few other important aspects.
+However, if you master these three areas, you will go a long way in ensuring that you become someone the company is proud to have on their team.
+If you don’t, your tenure with them may be short-lived.
+The choice is yours.